-Since human resources are an integral part of every business, it stands to reason that you should take them into account with every decision you make.
+Since human resources are an integral aspect of every business, it stands to reason that you should take them into account with every decision you make.

-Employee monitoring might just be the way to do it, but how to be sure it is bringing the expected results?
+Employee monitoring might just be the way to do it, but how can you be sure you’re getting the most out of the process?

-Here are five tips for successful team management with a monitoring tool like Insightful.
+Here are six tips for successful team management with a monitoring tool like Insightful.